 WHERE: SWA Landfill, 1886 Highway 90, Conway, SC.
 Call the SWA (843) 347-1651 for details or visit the Landfill Operations page.

-If the music CD is playable, sell it at a yard sale, consignment shop or donate it to charity.
+If the music CD is playable, sell it at a yard sale, consignment shop or donate it to the SWA Public Education Dept. Crafts are done with students to teach the importance of reusing.
 CDs are not valuable and companies will not pay you to recycle them.

 Check with your cell phone provider's local store for recycling services or setup a recycling program as a fundraiser for your school or business.